The key difference between suspension and colloid is that the particles in a suspension are larger than the particles in a colloid.

 A mixture is an association of several substances.
 Suspensions, solutions, and colloids are two examples of such mixtures.
 Since the components in a mixture do not chemically bind together, we can physically separate them by filtration, precipitation, evaporation, etc. There are mainly two types of mixtures, homogeneous mixtures and heterogeneous mixtures.
 In a homogeneous mixture, the composition is uniform, but in heterogeneous mixtures, it is not uniform.

 What is Suspension?

-Suspension is a heterogeneous mixture of substances (E.g.: muddy water, flour dissolved in water).
+Suspension is a heterogeneous mixture of substances (E.g., muddy water, flour dissolved in water).
 There are two components in a suspension, the dispersed material and the dispersion medium.
-There are larger solid particles (dispersed material) distributed in a dispersion medium.
-The medium can be a liquid, gas or a solid.
+There are larger solid particles (dispersed material) that distribute in a dispersion medium.
+The medium can occur as a liquid, gas or a solid.
 However, the dispersed material is usually solid.

 According to the dispersed material and the medium, there are different types of colloids.
-For instance, if a gas is dispersed in a liquid medium, the resulted colloid is ‘foam’ (e.g.: whipped cream).
-If two liquids are combined, a colloid, known as emulsion can be resulted (e.g.: milk).
-The particles are distributed within the colloidal medium, and do not settle down if it is left still.
+For instance, if the dispersed material is a gas in a liquid medium, the resulted colloid is ‘foam’ (e.g., whipped cream).
+If a colloid form from the combination of two liquids, we call it an emulsion (e.g., milk).
+The particles distribute within the colloidal medium and do not settle down if it is left still.
 Colloidal solutions are translucent or opaque.
-Sometimes, particles in a colloid can be separated out by centrifugation or coagulation.
-For example, the proteins in milk are coagulated when supplied heat or added an acid.
+Sometimes, particles in a colloid separate out by centrifugation or coagulation.
+For example, the proteins in milk coagulate when we supply heat or if we add an acid.

-Suspension Vs Colloid
+Summary – Suspension vs Colloid